5 min read

 5 – Underfloor heating should be switched off for 48 hours before and after laying your new floor, and gradually brought up to full operating temperature over a period of days.

-7 – Work out your laying plan – check the fitting video below or visit the laying patterns page here.
-It’s usually best to begin laying from the centre of the room.
+7 – Work out your laying plan – It’s usually best to begin laying from the centre of the room.

 8 – Cut the tiles with a sharp Stanley knife, and have plenty of spare blades to hand.
 The fitting video has lots of time-saving tips including techniques for cutting at the edge of the room.